MModding/mmodding.github.io/docs/documentation/library/0.0.1-alpha/create-the-main-class/use-custom-blockentity-types.markdown

 }
 ```

-<div class="notification is-warning">Warning: "NOTHING" is not permanent, we will replace it later.</div>
+<div class="notification is-warning is-dark">Warning: "NOTHING" is not permanent, we will replace it later.</div>

 ## **Create and register your BlockEntityType**